 Social Media channels such as Facebook, Twitter, Instagram, Snapchat have become mainstream media channels and even outranked TV and print media in terms of popularity.
-It wouldn’t be wrong if we say, they have become an indispensable part of our lives, and we feel connected to the world by just being on those mediums.
+It wouldn’t be wrong if we say that they have become an indispensable part of our lives, and we feel connected to the world by just being on those mediums.

 Moreover, seeing the popularity and emerging needs of businesses, new algorithms were and are developed to help companies in interacting with their customers.
-In layman, social media channels are justifying with businesses and are turning out be the commerce portals to benefit eCommerce companies.
-Following are some listed ways by various trends and surveys, which can help your eCommerce venture highly rewarding on social media channels.
+In layman terms, social media channels are justifying businesses and are turning out to be the commerce portals for the benefit of e-commerce companies.

-1. Finding and Engaging with Customers
+1. Finding And Engaging With Customers

-• Customer Research
+- Customer Research

-• Customer Service
+- Customer Service

-• Customer Acquisition
+- Customer Acquisition

-• Customer Engagement
+- Customer Engagement

 2. Paid Advertising Optimization

-• More Effective Segmenting
+- More Effective Segmenting

-• Video Advertising
+- Video Advertising

 Since the video has turned out to be an effective way to promote products, a lot of companies are using a good part of their budget on video production.
-Moreover, a video brings the real-time feeling of the product and customers can see it in action.
-And the final question is; who doesn’t love seeing a video?
+Moreover, a video brings the real-time feeling of the product, and customers can see it in action.
+And the final question is, who doesn’t love seeing a video?
 Isn’t a video much more engaging than text?
-Then why not spend money on creating a video and share it on social media for the maximum output.
+Then why not spend money on creating a video and share it on social media for the maximum output?

 Today every brand is a publisher because they have social media accounts to share content.
 Hence, they wear the hat of distributing the content.
 Take a look at Starbucks or Nike.
-They don’t only promote their products on Instagram, Fb, and Twitter, but are social media sensations in the branding world.
+They don’t only promote their products on Instagram, Facebook, and Twitter, but are social media sensations in the branding world.

 3. Content Curation

 It’s one of the biggest trends emerging in the blogging world.
-A lot of top rated websites curate content, which can find its niche audience and drive traffic to the website.
+A lot of top-rated websites curate content, which can find its niche audience and drive traffic to the website.
 Content curation becomes valuable if you curate similar content within your niche.
 For instance; if you are selling running shoes, then you can easily curate doctor’s advice of using such kind of shoes during the jog.
 It will not only influence people but will show your brand as a serious one regarding the health.

 Every day, social media brings new opportunities to brands because of its dynamic environment and based on current trends.
 The things, which worked for your brand yesterday, probably will not bring same influence on future posts.
 Being the shepherd means, how you interact with customers, advertise and publish content.
 Unlike SEO or any other form of marketing, Social Media can analyze the demographics about the post and craft future experiments to find the best solutions for the business needs.